Homepage / Auctions & Wire Transfers: Wire Transfers

 • Make sure to get a receipt for the money transfer or have one emailed to you.
 If the transfer of money was from one bank to another, make sure you have confirmation that the transfer was successfully competed.

-• Furthermore, if you are using an online wire-transfer service make sure the company provides you with a confirmation number in your account or sends one to you via: email.
+• Furthermore, if you are using an online wire-transfer service, make sure the company provides you with a confirmation number in your account or sends one to you through a text or email.

-• The money will be held through the banks involved.
-They will hold a reciprocal account with each other, or the payment must be sent to a bank with such an account, for further benefit to the recipient.
+• In a wire transfer between banks, the money is held through the banks involved in a reciprocal account with each other, or the payment must be sent to a bank with such an account for further benefit to the recipient.

 A few extra Notes:

-Banks and wire-transfer services collect payment for the service from the sender as well as from the recipient.
-The bank from which the person or entity sends the funds will collect a fee separate from the funds being transferred or it will be include into the cost of the transfer.
-Furthermore, the service or bank may or may not charge the receiver for the funds they will collect, you will want to know this before you send the money.
+The wire transfer service or bank may collect a fee separate from the transferred money.
+Furthermore, the service or bank may charge the receiver for the funds they collect; you will want to know this before you send the money.

 Affiliate Ad

-It costs the dealer virtually nothing to receive the funds compared to credit card purchases.
-However, dealers often charge less for their bullion if the buyer/investor is using a wire service.
+It costs the dealer virtually nothing to receive wire transfers compared to credit card purchases, which is why dealers charge less for bullion if the buyer/investor decides to use a wire service.

 Credit Card services charge dealers and business owners to use their services.
 There are fees for every transaction, usually running anywhere from 3.0% to 6.5% of the total cost of the purchase.